Bilevel methods for image reconstruction: Summary of Methods

 Building on the minimizer and unrolled methods for finding the upper-level gradient with respect to the hyperparameters, \uppergrad, double-loop algorithms are an intuitive approach.
 Although optimizing the lower-level problem every time one takes a gradient step in \params is computationally expensive, the lower-level problem is is embarrassingly parallelizable across samples.
 Specifically, one can optimize the lower-level cost for each training sample independently before averaging the resulting gradients to take an upper-level gradient step.
 In the typical scenario when training is performed offline, training wall-time can therefore be dramatically reduced by using multiple processors.

 Single-loop algorithms remove the need to optimize the lower-level cost function multiple times.
 The single-loop algorithms that consider a system of equations often accelerate convergence using Newton solvers \citep{kunisch:2013:bileveloptimizationapproach,calatroni:2017:bilevelapproacheslearning}.
 However, the optimality system grows quickly when there are multiple training images, and may become too computationally expensive as \Ntrue increases \citep{chen:2014:insightsanalysisoperator}.

-The methods that alternate gradient steps in \vx and \params \citep{hong:2020:twotimescaleframeworkbilevel,chen:2021:singletimescalestochasticbilevel} seem particularly promising for bilevel problems with large training datasets and many hyperparameters.
-Both methods improve on the finite-time sample complexity of the double-loop algorithms proposed in \citep{ghadimi:2018:approximationmethodsbilevel,ji:2021:bileveloptimizationconvergence}.
-These alternating gradient step methods are relatively recent and have yet to appear in many other papers.
+Another type of single-loop algorithm uses alternating gradient steps in \vx and \params \citep{hong:2020:twotimescaleframeworkbilevel,chen:2021:singletimescalestochasticbilevel}.
+Although each method has slight variations (such as whether it uses momemtum), these single-loop methods are generally equivalent to considering $T=1$ in the double-loop methods.

-This section organized algorithms based on the number of for-loops; double-loop algorithms have two loops while single-loop algorithms have one.
-However, not all methods fall cleanly into one group.
-One such example is the Penalty method \citep{mehra:2020:penaltymethodinversionfree}.
+This section organized algorithms based on the number of for-loops; double-loop algorithms have two loops while single-loop algorithms have one \footnote{As noted at the start of the section, this loop counting does not include the loop in CG or in backpropagation.}.
+However, there are many other ways in which bilevel optimization methods differ and not all methods fall cleanly into one group.
+One such example is the Penalty method \citep{mehra:2021:penaltymethodinversionfree}.
 The Penalty method forms a single-level, constrained optimization problem, with the constraint that the gradient of the lower-level cost function should be zero, $\nabla_\vx \ofcnargs = \vzero$.
 (This step is similar to the derivation of the minimizer approach via KKT conditions; see \sref{sec: minimizer via kkt}.)
-Rather than forming the Lagrangian as in \eqref{eq: lagrangian}, \citep{mehra:2020:penaltymethodinversionfree} penalizes the norm of the gradient, with increasing penalties as the upper iterations increase.
-Thus, the Penalty cost function \footnote{ This is a simplification; \citep{mehra:2020:penaltymethodinversionfree} allows for constraints on \vx and \params. } at iteration \upperiter is
+Rather than forming the Lagrangian as in \eqref{eq: lagrangian}, \citep{mehra:2021:penaltymethodinversionfree} penalizes the norm of the gradient, with increasing penalties as the upper iterations increase.
+Thus, the Penalty cost function \footnote{ This is a simplification; \citep{mehra:2021:penaltymethodinversionfree} allows for constraints on \vx and \params. } at iteration \upperiter is

 The penalty variable sequence, ${\iter{\lambda}}$, must be positive, non-decreasing, and divergent ($\iter{\lambda} \rightarrow \infty$).